iitbdaplab/iitbtcsgui2/README.md

 ![GUI for Analysis](https://github.com/iitbdaplab/iitbtcsgui2/blob/master/analysis.png)

 ### Choosing multi-channel file

-The multi-channel file generated is generated using the synthesis interface is located in the multi-channel folder along with its ’rir’ config file.
-After clicking the ’Browse’ button, 14a dialog box will open to choose the multi-channel file.
-Locate the multi-channel file you want to enhance and click open.
+You can choose any multi-channel file of any format here.
+The multi-channel audio should be one file containing all the channels.
+After clicking the ’Browse’ button,a dialog box will open to choose the multi-channel file.
+Locate the multi-channel file you want to enhance and click 'Open'.

-If you want to use some other multi-channel audio (not obtained from synthesis interface), these ensure that its a single file containing all the channels(any format is compatible).
+After choosing, it will display the name of the file along with the path and also how many channels are present in the file.
+Also the GUI will allow you to play/ASR decode each channel.
+The single-channel audio is extracted and stored at ```single_channel/```.
+By deafult, it will open ```VLC``` media player to play and decoding will be done by the specified models (to setup own ASR model, steps are mentioned below) which will open a new window with the decoded hypothesis transcripts and the reference transcripts.

 ![Section 1 of the GUI](https://github.com/iitbdaplab/iitbtcsgui2/blob/master/sec1.png)

-A button to plot a selected RIR is displayed which opens a new window similar to one shown in Figure 2.5.
-There is an option to play a particular channel of the file selected which will open a media player (by default vlc, if installed).
-Another option is decoding can be done on one particular channel which opens a text output of the channel audio in e new window.

 ### Running Enhancements